yuhattor/hattori.dev/content/changelog/2023-02-07-the-github-enterprise-server-3-8-release-candidate-is-available.md

 description: " The GitHub Enterprise Server 3.8 release candidate is here  GitHub Enterprise Server 3.8 brings new capabilities to help companies build and deliver secure software, more quickly.
 With over 100 new features, here are a few highlights:  Projects, the adaptable and flexible tool for planning and tracking work on GitHub, is now available on Enterprise Server as a public beta .
 A project is an adaptable spreadsheet that integrates with your issues and pull requests on GitHub to help you plan and track your work effectively.
 You can create and customize multiple views by filtering, sorting, grouping your issues and pull requests, and adding custom fields to track metadata specific to your team.
 Rather than enforcing a specific methodology, a project provides flexible features you can customize to your team’s needs and processes.
 GitHub Actions support organization-wide required workflows .
 You can define mandated workflows to run during the lifecycle of a repository’s pipeline.
 Individual development teams at the repository level will be able to see what required workflows have been applied to their repository, what actions that workflow performs, and whom to contact if they have questions.
 Code scanning now supports Kotlin .
 We are launching a public beta for support of Kotlin.
 In this public beta Kotlin support will be enabled by default for all new code scanning users, and exi"
 coverimage: ""
 englishsummary: "  GitHub Enterprise Server 3.8 offers over 100 new features, including Projects and GitHub Actions support, as well as Code Scanning support for Kotlin, to help companies build and deliver secure software more quickly."
-summary: "  GitHub Enterprise Server 3.8は、ProjectsやGitHub Actionsのサポート、KotlinのCode Scanningサポートなど100以上の新機能を提供し、企業がより迅速に安全なソフトウェアを構築、提供できるよう支援します。"
+summary: "GitHub Enterprise Server 3.8は、ProjectsやGitHub Actionsのサポート、KotlinのCode Scanningサポートなど100以上の新機能を提供し、企業がより迅速に安全なソフトウェアを構築、提供できるよう支援します"
 ---

 <h2 id="the-github-enterprise-server-38-release-candidate-is-here" id="the-github-enterprise-server-38-release-candidate-is-here" >GitHub Enterprise Server 3.8のリリース候補が登場<a href="#the-github-enterprise-server-38-release-candidate-is-here" class="heading-link pl-2 text-italic text-bold" aria-label="The GitHub Enterprise Server 3.8 release candidate is here"></a></h2>